What it does

 "Show me details for the signup_started event on mysite.com last 30 days."

-"How is the spring_launch_clicked event split by referrer?"
+"How is the signup_started event split by plan?"

-Event signup_started, last 30 days, grouped by referrer_host:
+Event signup_started, last 30 days, grouped by plan:

 Returns event counts segmented by a property of your choice.
 The